 A Tale of Two Matchmakers

-They had just packed away the strawberry tartlets when Emma Woodhouse saw that garish Mrs. Elton headed her way, no doubt intending to jabber more about someone’s excessively decorated barouche or the earthly utopia that was her beloved Maple Grove.
+They had just packed away the strawberry tartlets at the picnic when Emma Woodhouse saw that garish Mrs. Elton headed her way, no doubt intending to jabber more about someone’s excessively decorated barouche or the earthly utopia that was her beloved Maple Grove.
 Emma grimaced.
-Thankfully, Harriet—darling Harriet!—intercepted the woman, but Emma suspected the dear girl wouldn’t be able to hold her off for long.
+Thankfully, Harriet—darling Harriet!—intercepted the woman, but Emma suspected the dear girl would not be able to hold her off for long.

 With a sense of urgency, Emma glanced around for both an escape route and, if possible, the opportunity to push Harriet more directly into the path of Mr. Frank Churchill.
 Later, perhaps, in appreciation for Harriet’s sacrifice now, she could finally succeed in that task.
 Harriet and Mr. Churchill would suit perfectly.
 (Emma just knew it!)
 They just needed a little…nudge.